someengineering/fixinventory/resotocore/resotocore/jupyterlite/README.md

 # Jupyterlite static assets folder

-The contents are generated.
-Do not edit anything in this folder.
+The contents of this directory are generated automatically.
+Do not edit the files in this folder.